alissonsol/Archive/projects/examples/onnx/training/gpt2/README.md

 - Container `dataload`: loads data into a persistent volume claim.
 Will be a [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 - Container `tuning`: executes the tuning phase.

-## Cloud deployment instructions

-- Edit the files under `projects/examples/config/azure/` and set the `registryName` to a unique name (search for `TO-SET`).
-Azure requires a globally unique registry name.
-Ping `yourname.azurecr.io` and confirm that name is not already in use.
-This should just be the name (like `yuruna`).
-Azure automatically adds the domain (`azurecr.io`).
-Set the same across all the files.
-  - The current value is intentionally left empty so that validation will point out the need to edit the files.
-- Afterwards, execute the same commands above, replacing `localhost` with `azure`.

 Back to main [readme](../../../../../README.md).
 Back to list of [examples](../../../README.md).